ntchirkova/robot_localization/README.md

 When initialized, the Particle class creates particles with a location, direction, and weight.
 Each can then be translated in its reference frame.
 It also has a getter for Pose.

 #### OccupancyField
+This class stores an occupancy field of the given map.
+It is used to determine how well a lidar scan matches the map for a given particle.

 #### TFHelper
 TFHelper was a class already given to us.
 We used it to help with the transforms required between the different map frames.
+It also stores general purpose functions for convertering between pose and x y theta, or angles to quaternion.
 **---------show which transforms were used and what the final map was (like the diagram Paul drew)**

 ## Design Decision